Contrast-Security-OSS/docs/content/installation/setup/Setup-overview.md

 ## Agents

-To connect agents connected to Contrast, install an agent into your web application server.
+To connect to Contrast agents, install an agent into your web application server.
 Contrast inventories all included servers, applications in each run, vulnerabilities in each application, and CVEs in each library used by each application.

 * The [Java agent](installation-java.html#java-overview) analyzes the behavior of Java web applications running on your container of choice.